 Application Period and Procedures

-All applications for the Master of Science in Statistics for Smart Data at ENSAI in France for the 2020-2021 academic year must be completed and submitted online between:
+All applications for the Master for Smart Data Science at ENSAI in France for the 2022-2023 academic year must be completed and submitted online between:

-Candidates are strongly encouraged to apply during the first round of admissions, given the limited number of places, the highly selective admissions criteria, and the time constraints to obtain a visa for non-European candidates.
+Every year, candidates are strongly encouraged to apply during the first round of admissions, given the limited number of places.
 All application materials and documents must be submitted electronically during this time period.
 No paper applications will be accepted.

 The application process is two-fold, and both parts must be completed before the deadline.
 Candidates should use Google Chrome as their preferred browser throughout the application process and follow the on-screen instructions once they begin.